lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 If a non-existent column name is entered, the box will highlight red in indication of the error.
 Choose the desired shape type for a spatial search, such as "Cone", and the appropriate instructions for the search terms will appear.

-Keeping the search area small will keep query times short and returned manageable subsets of objects as you learn.
+Keeping the search area small will keep query times short and return manageable subsets of objects as you learn.
 It is recommended to start with 3 arcminutes.
-Note that the central coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.
+Note that the central (RA, Dec) coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.

 **The table view**:
 The table to the right of "Enter Constraints" enables users to apply additional search constraints on the columns in the selected catalog table.